 If you want to double down on your cellular reinforcement, you can also consider adding a supplement to your wellness regimen.
 Supplementing with cellular nutrients can provide additional support for your cells.
-NAD+ boosting supplements work to stimulate energy on the cellular level.
+NAD+ supplements work to stimulate energy on the cellular level.

-While NAD+ boosting supplements don't replace the need for exercise, they afford an added layer of resilience and support as your cells reap the benefits of healthy physical activity.
+While NAD+ supplements don't replace the need for exercise, they afford an added layer of resilience and support as your cells reap the benefits of healthy physical activity.

 Strike a healthy balance.

 Though it’s tempting to resort to extremes during trying times, it’s more important than ever to prioritize health and stay active.
 The next time you’re tempted to spend the day on the couch or overdo it on the burpees, think of the cellular consequences.
 If you strike a healthy balance between lounge time and physical activity and lend your cells some extra support with the right nutrients, you could emerge from this period feeling better than ever.